-In SQL COMMIT, ROLLBACK, and SAVEPOINT are transaction control commands that help to manage changes made by SQL statements.
+In SQL COMMIT, ROLLBACK, and SAVEPOINT are Transaction Control Language (TCL) commands that help to manage changes made by SQL statements.
 They ensure data integrity and allow control over data manipulation.
 We can use these commands only when we are performing INSERT, UPDATE and DELETE.

 A transaction is a sequence of SQL statements that SQLite treats as a single unit.
-A set of changes made to a table using UPDATE, DELETE or INSERT are temporary.
+A set of changes made to a table using INSERT, UPDATE or DELETE are temporary.
 To make the changes permanent, COMMIT must be issued.
 Part or all of a transaction can be undo with the help of ROLLBACK statement.
 SAVEPOINT marks a point to roll back, if needed.
 A transaction begins with the execution of the first SQL statement in the transaction and ends with either the Rollback statement or the commit statement.

 Here’s a brief overview of each, along with examples:

-COMMIT: The COMMIT command is used to save all the changes made during the current transaction.
+The COMMIT command is used to permanently save the changes made during a transaction to the database.
 Once a transaction is committed, the changes become permanent in the database.
-It will commit the transaction that means all the changes saved to the database.
+Without a COMMIT, the changes are only temporary and can be rolled back.
 Use COMMIT to save changes.

 Syntax: